hyperledger-archives/composer-knowledge-wiki/knowledge.md

 | Message encountered | Resolution
 | :---------------------- | :-----------------------
-| Error: 14 UNAVAILABLE: Connect Failed  | This error is a failure of Composer to connect to the Fabric, usually because the Fabric is not started. **Resolution:** Start the fabric - depending on how you started the Fabric, it may be necessary to repeat the `composer network install` command.
+| Error: 14 UNAVAILABLE: Connect Failed  | This error is a failure of Composer to connect to the Fabric.
+In particular, the _Error: 14 UNAVAILABLE: Connect Failed_ (which comes back quickly) and is a failure of the client (or CLI in this case) to find the Fabric at the addresses specified in the `connection.json` file - or even because the Fabric is not started. **Resolution:** Start the fabric and ensure all the containers have full DNS / docker resolution - depending on how you started the Fabric, it may be necessary to repeat the `composer network install` command.
 | Error: 2 UNKNOWN: chaincode error (status: 500, Message: Unknown chaincodeType: NODE)  | This error is seen when using Composer v0.19 with an outdated Fabric v1.0.x.
 Composer requires Fabric v1.1 GA.
 | continued.........  | To continue with Composer v0.19:
 |  |1. stop and remove all Docker Containers for Fabric v1.0